 Yes – Rent remains payable.
 There is no automatic suspension of rental payments during the Pandemic.

 We have advised tenants that if they are having trouble paying rent then they should discuss this with you as soon as possible.
-Where payments are made to us, your tenant has been advised to Chat with us on our website or by emailing firstname.lastname@example.org.
+Where payments are made to us, your tenant has been advised to contact us by emailing email@example.com.
 If you would like to speak with someone, please contact your local property management team.

 Yes – Government has confirmed that: ”landlords and tenants should work together and exhaust all possible options – such as flexible payment plans which take into account a tenant’s individual circumstances – to ensure cases only end up in court as an absolute last resort”.